Dog Photography: Part 1

 All of Piccoli’s work revolves around dogs in sporting events, many fetching Frisbees, others just running toward his gaze.
 His unique sense of timing to capture dogs in action is stellar, and while it may look easy, I assure you it is not.

-Panning a dog at speed using a 300 mm telephoto lens is not for the novice.
-And thinking that today’s cameras do it all without any input is the wrong kind of thinking.
+Panning a dog at speed using a 400 mm telephoto lens is not for the novice.
+And thinking that today’s cameras do it all without any creator input is the wrong kind of thinking.
 Even using auto-focus mode is not going to produce the kind of clarity seen in Piccoli’s work.
 It takes years of experience to pull off his images.
 Fortunately, for those interested in dog photography, Piccoli offers online master classes in dog photography to shorten your journey.

 In the meantime I will be continuing to explore Dog Photography with this series.

-Come back and see something new, Chao.
+Come back and see something new, thanks